Abstract

 server-port &key request as-number => number/string

-is true, which is the default, the result will be returned as a number, otherwise as a string.
-(This corresponds to the environment variableSERVER_PORT
+Returns the IP port (usually 80 for http and 443 for https) where the request came in.
+Ifas-numberis true, which is the default, the result will be returned as a number, otherwise as a string.
+(This corresponds to the environment variableSERVER_PORTin CGI scripts.)
+This function doesn't necessarily return a meaningful value if you use TBNL without a front-end.

 [Function]